Getting Started with Pivotal Single Sign-On

 |Management access by role||Pivotal Platform Administrator||Plan Administrator||Space Developer|

 In addition to apps, Single Sign‑On supports single sign-on for components of Pivotal Platform, including Ops Manager and Apps Manager.
-This enables users already managed in an external identity provider to sign into Pivotal services.
+This enables users already managed in an external IdP to sign into Pivotal services.

 Refer to the following pages for instructions on configuring Single Sign‑On to enable users in an external identity store to access Pivotal Platform components: